enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ex:Temperature a sosa:ObservableProperty .
 ```

 In addition to SOSA, general-purpose vocabularies such as Schema.org are useful for modeling contextual metadata.
-Schema.org is widely used to describe common entities like people, places, organizations and events [60].
+Schema.org is widely used to describe common entities like people, places, organizations and events [@schema-org].
 While SOSA captures the technical aspects of sensing, Schema.org can provide additional descriptive context, such as the institution operating a sensor or the geographic location where it is deployed.
 These complementary vocabularies allow for both domain-specific precision and broader semantic interoperability.
 In our platform, we use the Schema.org vocabulary to describe contextual information about sensor deployments, such as the projects in which they are used:

 ```turtle
 @prefix schema: <https://schema.org/> .